 Social anxiety shares psychological avoidance properties with other phobias.
 Basically, the more a person avoids a situation that creates anxiety, the more it reinforces the idea that this situation must be avoided in order to ensure safety.

 The longer you avoid a behavior, the tougher it is to make yourself do it again.
 This brings two points:

-While conquering social anxiety can seem daunting at first, once you get yourself into a good rhythm, it starts to build on itself.
-At first, the most difficult part to conquer is ourselves — allowing ourselves to experience a bit of vulnerability in order to take the emotional risks necessary to move forward.
+While conquering social anxiety can seem daunting at first, once you get yourself into a good rhythm, it will hopefully start to build on itself (if it isn’t, then there’s more to explore in a therapy setting about what’s blocking movement forward).
+At first, the most difficult part to conquer is allowing yourself to experience a bit of vulnerability in order to take the emotional risks necessary to move forward.

 When that step is comfortable, then another step is added, and so on.
 Eventually, you’ll be saying “hello” to people and striking up conversations.

 Social practice is really just a way of learning to talk to people you don’t know.
 If you find yourself in line at the grocery store or elsewhere, try talking to the people in line around you.
 Have a couple of topics ready, or observe something in the environment that you can chat about.
 At first this will seem scary.
 Even just a smile at the person next to you could be a good start.